 I am happy to report that my Dad has kept his promise to me.
 Twenty-two months from his initial diagnosis, my father's still 'not done living yet'.
 He has been a source of motivation, positivity, strength and courage to those who know and love him.
 In fact, just yesterday, I received another phone call from my dad; very different from the one we had almost 2 years ago.
 This one went a little like this,

 I was humbled, overwhelmed with relief and grateful at the news.
 And once again, I found myself amazed at my father's calmness; the same calmness he had when he first told me of his illness.
-I realize now that it's because no matter the circumstance, he is genuinely happy.
+I realize now that it's because no matter the circumstance, he is genuinely happy."The doctors have decided to stop my treatment because my levels have returned to normal and there is currently no sign of cancer.
+We will continue to test and monitor and will resume treatment if needed."

 The next time life throws you a challenge that seems too large to handle, face it head on and say . . .